a-r-m-i-n/pw_teaser/README.rst

 Version 3.4 of pw_teaser requires:

-* TYPO3 6.2 or higher and
+* TYPO3 6.2 or higher
-* Gridelements 3.0.5 or higher

 Links